co2anomaly/flux_fanova/examples/README.md

 ### Examples

 Additional examples illustrating Bayesian functional analysis of variance.
-Code for the examples can be found in the top-level directory of the repository.
+Code and diagnostic notebooks for the examples can be found in the top-level directory of the repository.
 Configurations (CSV and JSON) can be found in the `config` directory.
-MCMC diagnostic notebooks (R markdown) can be found in the `notebooks` directory.

 The data analysis and statistical inference for the examples follow a similar general pattern